myon-bioinformatics/myon-bioinformatics.github.io/README.md

 # 😏About me in detail
 Hi, I'm myon🐍🎸

+> I started learning programming when I study for Bioinformatics.
+>
+> Python is the first Programming Language for me.
+>
+> After that, Python still helps me now😊

 Basically, I work as Pythoner or Composer...

 - _**Skill at length as Engineer → https://myon-bioinformatics.github.io**_